-The old world: automation that breaks, humans that babysit
+The old world: automation that breaks

 The arc is familiar: Postgres → RDS